pambda/pambda-redirect/README.md

 The function for specifying a redirect to be added to `context`.

 Since this function calls a callback of Lambda internally, it is not necessary for the caller of this function to call the callback.

 - `statusCode`
     - HTTP status code when redirecting.
+    - If omitted, the default is 302.
+- `url`
+    - The redirect path or URL.
+- `options.param`
+    - A name of a query parameter that is added to the redirect URL for passing an url of a current resource.
+    - If this option is `true`, `return_to` is used as a default name.

+## makeRedicrector([statusCode,] url[, options])

+Generate a pambda to redirect a specified url always.

+- `statusCode`
+    - HTTP status code when redirecting.